Libraries, Museums, and Archives for Researching Appalachia

 Virginia Tech’s Carol M. Newman Library houses the university’s Special Collections.
 Here users can access manuscripts, archived materials, and historical materials from the region’s history.
 Special Collections includes an Appalachian Collection, began in 1988, which includes nearly 300 manuscripts.
 Information can be found on over 100 different railway systems, religious materials, family papers, and oral history collections.

-Appalachian Cultural Museum @ Appalachian State University
+Appalachian Cultural Museum at Appalachian State University

 Boone, NC